falocas/workshops/content/english/java-basics/activity-6.md

 <br />

 #### Third, let's create the constructor for the class `Bird`.
-Usually, constructor is the method that initialializes value to all the fields in a class.
+Usually, constructor is the method that initializes value to all the fields in a class.
 It has the format `public` `class name` `(parameter)`.
 Since we have 5 fields in this class, the constructor will take in 5 parameter/inputs.
 ```java
 public Bird(String speciesInput, String nameInput, String hobbyInput, int ageInput, boolean loveMusicInput){
     // constructor body